US PE export prices have not been this low in ten years. What does this mean for the market?

 Combined with recession fears and trade tensions, uncertainty is pervading the PE market, prompting US and Middle Eastern suppliers – the world’s low-cost leaders – to compete for market share around the globe.

-During this live webinar, ICIS PE market expert, Zachary Moore will discuss these developments in a global context.
+On 22nd October 2019, ICIS PE market expert Zachary Moore discussed these developments in a global context.

 Topics included in the webinar: